dlp/fpcc/README.md

 -o outfile ... write to specified file instead of stdout

--b basefile ... the fingerprint of which hashes are ignored -c ... output comparison results in a csv-format file1;file2;percent, where
+-b basefile ... the fingerprint of which hashes are ignored -c ... output comparison results in a csv-format file1;file2;rb;ct1;ct2, where
-       percent is in the range from 0 to 100.
+       rb is resemblance of the two documents ct1 is containment of file1 in file2 ct2 is containment of file2 in file1 rb,ct1,ct2 are in the range from 0 to 100.
+-i ... compute containment instead of resemblance
--t threshold ... suppress reporting below the specified threshold -L filelist ... path to a file containing the list of files to compare to
-                each other, Each path must be on a separate line.
+       (in csv format, both resemblance and containment are always computed) -t threshold ... suppress reporting below the specified threshold -L filelist ... path to a file containing the list of files to compare to each other, Each path must be on a separate line.

 Howto
 -----

+Assume you want to compute resemblance of documents.

 1. Create fingerprints for each source file you want to compare:
    ```bash